aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/22-rancher-applications/index.en.md

 Head over to the Network Activity tool by clicking **`Network Activity`** on the the left side menu.

 Here you can see an complete picture of all nodes, namespaces, containers, and more inside of the cluster.
-If you click on any item, you can view even more information related to that item.
+If you right-click on any item, you can view more information related to that item.

 ![rancher-neuvector-network-activity](/static/images/content/22-neuvector-network-activity.png)